sezzle/static-widgets/checkout-button-setup.md

 Purpose: Customizes the text content of the Sezzle checkout button<br/>
 Type: string<br/>
-Default: "Checkout with %%logo%%"<br/>
+Default: 'Checkout with %%logo%%'<br/>
 Additional Details: `%%logo%%` is a required template that will be replaced with the official Sezzle logo.
 The accompanying text can be customized.
-Example: "Pay with %%logo%%"
+Example: 'Pay with %%logo%%'

 `theme`

 Purpose: Updates the logo color to coordinate and contrast with different background colors of the merchant site.<br/>
 Type: string<br/>
-Options: "light", "dark"<br/>
+Options: 'light', 'dark'<br/>
-Default: "light"<br/>
+Default: 'light'<br/>
-Additional Details: Select "dark" if the cart page background is dark
+Additional Details: Select 'dark' if the cart page background is dark

 `borderType`

 Purpose: Updates the look of the Sezzle checkout button<br/>
 Type: string<br/>
-Options: "square", "semi-rounded", "rounded"<br/>
+Options: 'square', 'semi-rounded', 'rounded'<br/>
-Default: "rounded"
+Default: 'rounded'

 `paddingX`